-ASC's monitoring of Participants' websites and microsites, several third-party websites and micro-sites, as well as the individual Participant compliance reports, were used to assess compliance in this medium.
+ASC's monitoring of Participants' websites and microsites and several third-party websites and microsites, as well as its review of the individual Participant compliance reports, were used to assess compliance in this medium.
 No non-compliant advertising was found.